benjzhang/benjzhang.github.io/_pages/talks.md

 * SIAM Conference on Computational Science and Engineering, Austin, TX, 2021. *Computational Dynamics meets Computational Statistics* (8 talks).

 * SIAM Conference on Computational Science and Engineering, Spokane, WA, 2019. *Advances in Rare Event Simulation for Complex Dynamical Systems* (8 talks).

+For a complete list of talks, [see my CV](https://benjzhang.github.io/CV).